Bliss Psychiatry: Mental Health Solutions in Louisville

 • Raghu G, Berk M, Campochiaro PA, et al. The Multifaceted Therapeutic Role of N-Acetylcysteine (NAC) in Disorders Characterized by Oxidative Stress.
 Curr Neuropharmacol.
 2021;19(8):1202-1224. doi:10.2174/1570159X1966620123014410

 Magnesium glycinate is a form of magnesium, an essential mineral, bound to glycine, an amino acid.
-This particular form of magnesium is well-absorbed by the body and is less likely to cause digestive issues like diarrhea, which can be common with other forms of magnesium such as magnesium oxide.
+This particular form of magnesium is well-absorbed by the body and is less likely to cause digestive issues like diarrhea, which can be common with other forms of magnesium (such as magnesium oxide or magnesium citrate).
 Magnesium is involved in more than 300 biochemical reactions in the body and is essential for a variety of physiological functions like nerve transmission, muscle contraction, and bone development.
+I commonly recommend it for sleep and anxiety.

 Citations: